slatedocs/slate/source/includes/administration/_pricings.md

 Optional | &nbsp;
 ------- | -----------
 `description` <br/>*Object* | A map of language language keys to the description in the specified language.
+`pricingProducts.pricingTiers`<br/>*Array[Object]* | The list of pricing tiers assigned to the product pricings.
+Pricing tiers must be contiguous, there cannot be any overlap between tiers, nor can there be gaps in between them.
+`pricingProducts.pricingTier.pricingMode`<br/>*Enum* | The pricing mode of the pricing tier.
+Must be one of "FLAT_FEE" or "PER_UNIT".
+If a pricing tier is specified, this attribute is mandatory.
+`pricingProducts.pricingTier.lowerBound`<br/>*double* | The pricing tier's lower bound.
+The lower bound must be a non-negative value.
+If a pricing tier is specified, this attribute is mandatory.
+`pricingProducts.pricingTier.upperBound`<br/>*double* | The pricing tier's upper bound.
+The upper bound must be a non-negative value.
+If a pricing tier is specified, the upper bound must be specified unless it is a part of the last pricing tier.
+In that case, a null value indicates that there is no upper bound for the given tier.
+`pricingProducts.pricingTier.price`<br/>*Map[string, double]>* | The currencies of the pricing tier.
+All currencies specified must be supported by the pricing.
+Any missing or invalid currencies will not be accepted.
+Also, pricings must be non-negative.
+`pricingProducts.pricingTier.chunkSize`<br/>*double* | The pricing tier's chunk size.
+The chunk size must be a non-negative value

 <!-------------------- UPDATE PRICING -------------------->
 ### Update pricing